mysunk/dacon-projects/README.md

 Data science Projects
 =======================================
 This repository shares the analysis and source code that I/we conducted while participating in the **data science competitions or contest**.
-You can view all the projects of EDA and srcs __through the link in the table below__.
+You can view all the EDA and srcs of the projects __through the link in the table below__.

 ## List of projects
 Please refer to the table below for information on each competition.